zranger1/Flamecaster/README.md

 but please check back frequently for updates, and be aware that it is not yet ready for production use.

 ### State of the Project

-##### *Latest Updates*
+As of 6/9/2024...

+##### *New: Fixture Mode*

-**Implemented Fixture mode.** This allows you to send individual channels of DMX data to a Pixelblaze, rather than sending pixels as RGB data.
+Allows you to treat a Pixelblaze as a custom DMX fixture, controlled by individual channels of DMX data from your mixing desk or software, rather than sending individual pixels as RGB data.
 To use this feature:
 - Go to the Pixelblazes tab and change the device's style to "fixture" (rather than "pixels").
 - Set the device's pixel count to the number of DMX channels you want to use.
 - Configure the universe/net/subnet data for the device.